emmalevin/ACE2_1000/README.md

-# Running 1,000 Ensembles of the ACE2 Model
+# Running 1,000 Ensembles of the ACE2 Model for TC analysis

 This repository contains scripts for generating **1,000 ensemble simulations** of the ACE2 atmosphere-only model for a single year (e.g., 2013) and subsequently **tracking tropical cyclones (TCs)** using the TempestExtremes algorithm.
+We then plot the distribution of simulated TC counts across the ensembles and fit the data to different distributions.

 **ACE2 model code:** https://github.com/ai2cm/ace